tmo-ng/webdev-setup-tools-plugins/packages/webdev-setup-tools-npm-globals/README.md

 webdev-setup-tools-npm-globals
 ======================

-This package is the npm plugin for webdev-setup-tools-core module.
+This package is the npm plugin for webdev-setup-tools module.
 Installs required npm modules for development.

 ## Installing Npm Package